-As of March 31, 2024 June 30, 2024, we maintained cash and cash equivalents of \$11.5 million \$42.2 million and we have \$40.0 million in outstanding aggregate principal amount on our Perceptive Term Loan Facility.
+As of June 30, 2024 September 30, 2024, we maintained cash and cash equivalents of \$42.2 million \$31.4 million and we have \$40.0 million in outstanding aggregate principal amount on our Perceptive Term Loan Facility.
 We have incurred significant losses since inception and, as a result, we have funded our operations to date primarily through the sale of common stock, the sale of convertible preferred stock, the issuance of notes payable, and from our two primary revenue sources: (i) diagnostic testing, which includes lung diagnostic testing and (ii) providing biopharmaceutical companies with development and testing services and licensing our technologies.
 In accordance with Accounting Standards Update 2014-15 (ASC Topic 205-40), Presentation of Financial Statements - Going Concern: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, the Company is required to evaluate whether there is substantial doubt about its ability to continue as a going concern each reporting period, including interim periods.
 In evaluating the Company's ability to continue as a going concern, management projected its cash flow sources and evaluated the conditions and events that could raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that these financial statements were issued.
 Management considered the Company's current projections of future cash flows, our ability to execute our current operating plan, current financial condition, sources of liquidity and debt obligations for at least one year from the date of issuance of this Form 10-Q in considering whether it has the ability to meet its obligations.

 Our ability to meet our obligations as they come due may be impacted by our ability to remain compliant with financial covenants in our Perceptive Term Loan Facility or to obtain waivers or amendments that impact the related covenants.
-As of March 31, 2024 June 30, 2024, the Company was in compliance with all restrictive and financial covenants associated with its borrowings.
+As of June 30, 2024 September 30, 2024, the Company was in compliance with all restrictive and financial covenants associated with its borrowings.
+In addition, on October 30, 2024, the Company entered into the Fourth Amendment to the Credit Agreement (the Fourth Amendment), whereby, subject to the terms and conditions of the Fourth Amendment, the Minimum Net Revenue Covenant (as defined in the Credit Agreement) was amended to reduce the relevant threshold as of the last day of each fiscal quarter commencing on the fiscal quarter ending June 30, 2025 through and including the fiscal quarter ending December 31, 2027.